James Shields (politician, born 1806): Death and legacy

 Shields died unexpectedly in Ottumwa, Iowa, on June 1, 1879, while on a lecture tour, after reportedly complaining of chest pains.
-His body was transferred to Carrollton, Missouri by train, where a funeral was held at the local Catholic church, and his body escorted to St. Mary's Cemetery by two companies of the Nineteenth Infantry, the Craig Rifles, and a twenty-piece brass band.
+His body was transferred to Carrollton, Missouri by train, where a funeral was held at the local Catholic church, and his body escorted to St. Mary's Cemetery in Carrollton, Missouri by two companies of the Nineteenth Infantry, the Craig Rifles, and a twenty-piece brass band.
 His grave remained unmarked for 30 years, until the local government and the U.S. Congress funded a granite and bronze monument there in his honor.

 Shields was not a wealthy man in later life, and upon his death the most valuable possessions he had to leave his family were his ceremonial swords, given to him following the end of the Mexican–American War.
 After his death, Mary Shields remained in Carrollton, with their daughter and two sons, until eventually moving to New York to live with their son Daniel.

 A bronze statue of Shields was given by the State of Illinois in 1893, to the U.S. Capitol, and represents the state in the National Statuary Hall.
 The statue was sculpted by Leonard Volk, and dedicated in December 1893.
 A statue of Shields stands in front of the Carroll County Courthouse in Carrollton, Missouri.
 Dedicated on November 12, 1910, newspapers reported "hundreds of visitors from several states" that were present at the unveiling.
 Congress allocated $5,000 for the monument.
 A third statue stands on the grounds of the state capitol in Saint Paul, Minnesota, dedicated in 1914.

+Derek Warfield wrote a song named The Ballad of General Shields about him.